repelliuss/WSL-Context-Menu-Manager/README.md

 &nbsp;&nbsp;&nbsp;&nbsp;If you export something to launch, then follow these instructions.

 1. Open `Edit environment variables for your account` in Windows.
-There is a screenshot below.
 * If you're exporting your variable to your `PATH` variable,
   1. Add an environment variable named `WSLPATH` to Windows.
   2. Set its value to what you want to export in Linux.